seyerjo/fa2trakt/docs/10_code_style_guide.md

 - Constants: `UPPER_CASE`
 - Meaningful prefixes: `is`, `has`, `handle`

-## 4. TypeScript (Recommended)
+## 4. JavaScript ES6 (Recommended)

-- Use interfaces for message structures
+- Use `chrome.*` APIs in service workers instead of window context
-- Leverage union types and type guards
+- Implement content scripts with isolated worlds using `@world`
-- Add type annotations for API responses
+- Validate external messages with `runtime.onMessageExternal` checks

 ## 5. Chrome Extension Specifics